insilichem/tangram/docs/tangram_plip.rst

 .. note::

-    This package is not currently compatible with the Tangram suite.
-It can be installed separately, though.
+    This package is not currently compatible with the Tangram suite due to incompatibilities with ``rdkit`` and ``openbabel``.
+It should be installable separately, though.

 Features
 ========